 Learning you are pregnant can unleash a myriad of emotions.
 But, once the initial joy and happiness begins to subside, you may find yourself feeling a slight sense of panic as you try to figure out exactly what to do.

-Remember that the next nine months is a journey, not a sprint!
+Remember that the next nine months are a journey, not a sprint!
 So, take a deep breath, relax and consider the following suggestions to organize your thoughts and emotions.